 Events can be online or in person (if public health recommendations allow).
 Both intra- and inter-institutional VIT&L Event proposals are welcome.

 The applicant must be a staff member at an institution associated with the National Forum.
 (Note: It is possible for teams from nationally-funded projects, such as those funded through the HEA Innovation and Transformation Fund, to apply to host a VIT&L Event.)

 Applications must have the acknowledged support of their institution (or be submitted by the team lead in the case of nationally-funded projects).

-The applicant must be in a position to host a seminar between 08 November and 30 November 2021.
+The applicant must be in a position to host a seminar/event/conference between 08 November and 30 November 2021.
 (Note: Co-ordination of registration for the event is the responsibility of the organiser.)

 The applicant must provide full details of the event to the National Forum, for inclusion on the VIT&L Week website.
 (Note: All events must include VIT&L branding using the resources available here.)